 The Tennessee Water Resources Research Center (TN WRRC) is a federally designated state research institute supported in part by the U.S. Geological Survey.
 The Center serves as a primary link among water-resource experts in academia, government, and the private sector, and the diversity of its staff in terms of background and expertise enhances flexibility and positions the Center to establish productive partnerships.

-Join us for a Webinar—Jon Hathaway, Asst.
-Professor in UT's Department of Civil and Environmental Engineering, will be presenting a webinar on Wednesday, April 2, 2014 from 11:45am-1pm.
+Jon Hathaway, Asst.
+Professor in UT's Department of Civil and Environmental Engineering, presented a webinar on Wednesday, April 2, 2014.
 His topic is "Bioretention Research and Design: The State of the Practice."
-The webinar (via WebEx) is free but registration is required at Googledocs.
-There are limited number of slots.
-For more information, see the flyer.
+View his PowerPoint Slides here (in PDF).

-Tennessee Erosion Prevention and Sediment Control—A certification and Training Program for Construction Sites
+The Tennessee Erosion Prevention and Sediment Control (TNEPSC) is a certification and training program for construction sites.

 The flagship campus of the University of Tennessee System